Director of Litigation Research | Diligent Investigator

-“Doggedly curious, I am committed to working with clients to identify creative avenues for research, turning over even the most obscure of stones in order to locate new information.”
+“Compulsively curious, I am committed to working with clients to identify creative avenues for research to uncover valuable historical evidence and bring new information to light.”

 Work at HAI

-Allison’s research and analysis work has covered a wide range of legal topics, including:
+Allison’s research experience covers a wide range of legal topics, including:

 - Potentially responsible party (PRP) searches